Storxel/SIA-Project/README.md

  * Last Update: June 29, 2020
  * Version: see filename
-    * a is flag for Arduino code
+    * a is indicator for Arduino code
     * p is indicator for Processing Code

 # Informatics